ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 ### Linear model
-My first and simplest method is one of those I used in the previous post - linear regression, estimated with ordinary least squares, using all the explanatory variables.
+My first and simplest method is one of those I used in the previous post: linear regression, estimated with ordinary least squares, using all the explanatory variables.

 In comparing these approaches I am always going to use the same validation approach.
 All three validation methods gave similar results, so I'm going to pick one that's easy to generalise, the so-called "simple bootstrap" validation method.
 In this approach, a re-sample of data is taken from the original data with replacement, the same number of rows as originally (hence some points sampled twice, some not at all).
-The model is fit based on this re-sample, and that model fit is used to predict the response variable for the entire (not just the "out of bag" samples - that's a different approach) original dataset.
+The model is fit based on this re-sample, and that model fit is used to predict the response variable for the entire original dataset (not just the "out of bag" samples - that's a different approach).
 I collect the average root mean square error of those predictions from doing this resampling 99 times.

 Because this classic model forms a reference point for alternative methods, it's important to consider the classic diagnostic graphics too.
 Here they are: